Mannitol is a sugar alcohol (polyol). It has a good flavor with little or no after taste.

 5. As a coating and binder for pills and tablets.

-Most Mannitol commercially available is synthesized from Fructose.
+Most Mannitol commercially available is synthesized from Fructose or Glucose Syrup.

-Approved in the USA.
+Approved in the USA gras.
 Approved in the EU as E421.

 Important sugar alcohol that has use in a large number of medical applications.
 It is beneficial in the production of many processed foods and confectionery due to its unique properties.
 However it is of limited use as a sugar substitute.
 One spoon of sugar contains 16 calories.
 To achieve the same sweetness it would be necessary to consume 13 calories of Mannitol, so there is very little saving.
 However it has a very low glycemic index and is suitable for diabetics.
 It can have a laxative effect if large amounts are ingested.